 As with superposition in LINEAR circuits, you can shut-off any combinations of individual ADDITIVE input components (sources), process them separately with the same system, then pool (add) the individual outputs together as the overall output.

 ONLY with linear systems, the outputs caused by different input components (however way you want to break it) will have nothing to do with each other (no coupling) as far as the output is concerned.
 If they couple, you are looking at a non-linear system, which is nasty to work with as you have to watch out for all possible interactions.

-A useful alternative way of saying the same thing is your signal is a linear combination of multiple sources.
+A useful alternative way of saying the same thing is that any signal can be seen as a linear combination of multiple sources (feel free to define the sources/basis that are convenient for you).
 I kept it generic here because you will see the same concept in convolution as well as all the transforms in this class.

 Now go and grab a basic linear algebra book and learn these basics, really understanding them:

 - Elementary matrices (identity matrices, elementary vectors)

 - Vector spaces (what I just covered above: superposition!
 Understand basis well)